-We have teamed up with Stapleford Granary to offer intensive Study Days on a particular book or theme, taught by leading academics.
+We have teamed up with Stapleford Granary to offer intensive Study Days on a particular author or text, taught by leading academics.

 We are delighted to bring the best of literary discussion to a wide audience, with accessible lectures by outstanding Cambridge scholars.
 There are no pre-requisites for the Study Days – just a love of reading.